Committed to sustainability

 Outside of the production process, gelatine also helps reduce food waste on the retail side of the supply chain: it extends the shelf life of various foods such as fresh sausage or meat products by acting as barrier to oxygen.
 All of this works towards one goal: a sensible use of limited resources in times of growing population.
 The member companies of GME are aware of their responsibilities and have made a voluntary commitment to sustainability.

-Within the complete value chain of the meat and fish processing industries, the gelatine and collagen peptide production creates value for the community at large by converting by-products into higher value protein products, greases and minerals, thus reducing the environmental impact and enhancing the social and economic dimension of the meat and fish industries.
+Within the complete value chain of the meat and fish processing industries, the gelatine and collagen peptides production creates value for the community at large by converting by-products into higher value protein products, greases and minerals, thus reducing the environmental impact and enhancing the social and economic dimension of the meat and fish industries.
 As such, gelatine can be considered as a product with a positive impact on overall sustainability and being part of the circular economy.